Genetic correlation: Interpretation

 Genetic correlations are not the same as heritability, as it is about the overlap between the two sets of influences and not their absolute magnitude; two traits could be both highly heritable but not be genetically correlated or have small heritabilities and be completely correlated (as long as the heritabilities are non-zero).

 For example, consider two traits – dark skin and black hair.
 These two traits may individually have a very high heritability (most of the population-level variation in the trait due to genetic differences, or in simpler terms, genetics contributes significantly to these two traits), however, they may still have a very low genetic correlation if, for instance, these two traits were being controlled by different, non-overlapping, non-linked genetic loci.

 A genetic correlation between two traits will tend to produce phenotypic correlations – e.g. the genetic correlation between intelligence and SES or education and family SES implies that intelligence/SES will also correlate phenotypically.
 The phenotypic correlation will be limited by the degree of genetic correlation and also by the heritability of each trait.
 The expected phenotypic correlation is the bivariate heritability and can be calculated as the square roots of the heritabilities multiplied by the genetic correlation.
-(Using a Plomin example, for two traits with heritabilities of 0.60 & 0.23, $r_g=0.75$, and phenotypic correlation of r=0.45 the bivariate heritability would be $\sqrt{0.60} \cdot 0.75 \cdot \sqrt{0.23} = 0.28$, so of the observed phenotypic correlation, 0.28/0.45 = 62% of it is due to genetics.)
+(Using a Plomin example, for two traits with heritabilities of 0.60 & 0.23, $r_g=0.75$, and phenotypic correlation of r=0.45 the bivariate heritability would be $\sqrt{0.60} \cdot 0.75 \cdot \sqrt{0.23} = 0.28$, so of the observed phenotypic correlation, 0.28/0.45 = 62% of it is due to correlative genetic effects, which is to say nothing of trait mutability in and of itself.)